coder966/spring-boot-starter-multi-security-realms/README.md

                     Optional<NormalUser> optionalUser = normalUserRepo.findByUsername(username);
                     if (optionalUser.isEmpty()) {
-                        // to indicate authentication error, throw a SecurityRealmAuthException
+                        // to indicate authentication error, throw a SecurityRealmAuthenticationException
-                        // with the error code to tell the client frontend how to deal with it or to display an appropriate message. throw new SecurityRealmAuthException(ErrorCodes.BAD_CREDENTIALS);
+                        // with the error code to tell the client frontend how to deal with it or to display an appropriate message. throw new SecurityRealmAuthenticationException(ErrorCodes.BAD_CREDENTIALS);
                     }
                     NormalUser user = optionalUser.get();

                     // WARNING: FOR DEMO PURPOSE ONLY
                     if (!user.getPassword().equals(password)) {
-                        // to indicate authentication error, throw a SecurityRealmAuthException
+                        // to indicate authentication error, throw a SecurityRealmAuthenticationException
-                        // with the error code to tell the client frontend how to deal with it or to display an appropriate message. throw new SecurityRealmAuthException(ErrorCodes.BAD_CREDENTIALS);
+                        // with the error code to tell the client frontend how to deal with it or to display an appropriate message. throw new SecurityRealmAuthenticationException(ErrorCodes.BAD_CREDENTIALS);
                     }

                     // TODO: send otp to mobile